 Chronological Research Notes

-My chosen research methodology might considered extreme by some, and may even go further than what some professional and certified genealogists perform.
-With each individual in my family tree, I record detailed chronological research notes.
+Many amateur family tree researchers build simplistic family trees of names and dates, and might attach links to some selected source citations.
+Attributes of research using recognized genealogical standards of proof include maintaining complete and accurate source citations and soundly written conclusions, which helps minimize the potential for erroneous family trees.
+My chosen research methodology might considered extreme by some, and may even go further than what some professional and certified genealogists may perform.
+I record detailed chronological research notes for each person in my family tree.
 The notes consist of transcribing every possible record, including birth records, marriage records, census records, newspaper articles, death records, last will and testaments, etc.

 Obviously, there is a significant time burden involved with transcribing all source material, but this effort pays back in dividends.
 First, it enables generating reports with the research notes, which then can be easily read and are useful for sharing research with others.
 Second, it is extremely valuable in the long term, as all information for each individual can be viewed simultaneously, and does not require looking back at any source images.
-For example, there might be something that you don't notice or recognize today, but might in the future!
-Below is an example screen shot of how my research notes are structured for each individual, and would continue with further records up to their death and burial.
-My research notes are easily viewable with my famly tree database on the RootsFinder website.
-Under the "Research Standard Applied" section, I include a brief summary on how descent and the family structure were concluded using the recognized genealogical standards of proof, which are summarized in the prior toggle.
+For example, there might be something that you don't notice or recognize today, but might in the future.

-Google Books - This website provides many free books which are no longer under copyright.
-The "Full View" filter can be applied to view those books which are publicly available.
+Google Books: This website provides many free books which are no longer under copyright, and filters can be applied for those which are publicly available.